PeteHanner/football-stats-api/README.md

 + First, these definitely aren't the most advanced statistics in the world.
 There are _far_ smarter people than me out there doing _far_ more sophisticated modeling on the CFB world.
 I just wanted to see what I could come up with on my own.
 + Second, I do NOT necessarily think this is the actual best way to evaluate teams.
 I set out on this project to answer the question "if we used this standard, who would be the best teams according to this standard?", not "who are the best teams period?".
 I do still believe non-brand name teams get screwed more often than not, but there is something to be said for the eye test and intangibles.

+The current season can be queried with a GET request to https://pete-hanner-football-stats-api.herokuapp.com/seasons/2020.
+Other seasons are not available so I could stay within free Heroku DB limits.

 ## The Stats

 ### First-Order Game Stats